ztechies/peaksheen/README.md

 │ │ 	└── build
 │ │ 		└── `npm run build` will executed to verify that production build is created successfully │ ├── public
-| | ├── images
+| | ├── Images
-| | 	└── this directory contains all the images and icons used in the application
+| | 	└── this directory contains all the Images and icons used in the application
 ├ ├── src
 │ │ ├── app
 │ │  	└── each folder in next js is a url.